Affiliate links on Android Authority may earn us a commission. Learn more.

 - In-app custom EQ: Similarly to Sony’s spatial audio, its custom EQ works on any device and lets you adjust five frequency bands for a tailored sound.

 - Many codecs to choose from: You can stream high-quality audio over LDAC and AAC to Android phones and iPhones.
 If either of those gives you trouble, there’s always SBC to fall back to.

 - Excellent battery life for ANC buds: Lasting almost eight hours with ANC on, the WF-1000XM4 will keep you entertained for most flights.

-The best Samsung Galaxy Buds 2 Pro alternatives
+Best of the rest: 8 other Samsung Galaxy Buds 2 Pro alternatives worthy of your consideration

-- Bose Quietcomfort Earbuds: Although slightly on the bulky side, these buds offer excellent ANC capability, as well as genuinely impressive and balanced audio quality.
-The Bose Music app is also incredibly user-friendly and hosts excellent control over the EQ options.
+- Bose QuietComfort Earbuds 2: Although slightly on the bulky side, these buds offer excellent ANC capability, as well as genuinely impressive and balanced audio quality.
+The Bose Music app is user-friendly and hosts excellent control over the EQ options.